clinics

 Test results

 Your technologist cannot give you the results of your child's test.
-A copy of the report will be sent to the referring doctor who will then give you the result.
+The referring doctor will give you the result.
 All tests must be interpreted by a doctor in our department.

 Tab Heading